 So, it’s time to install some smart cameras outside and we have to make sure they can withstand the bad weather.
 Ring Cams are great, but which ones are waterproof?

-In this article we’ll be discussing similarities and differences of the Ring Spotlight Cam and the Floodlight Cam, the their weatherproofing, and other details such as mounting specifics and power sources.
+In this article, we’ll be discussing similarities and differences of the Ring Spotlight Cam and the Floodlight Cam, their weatherproofing, and other details such as mounting specifics and power sources.

 Is The Ring Spotlight Cam Weatherproof?